sbedford/sbedford.github.io/_posts/2015-1-6-open-source-done-right.md

 The washup?
 Inspiration.

-This blog for a start, I never felt like I had too much to say, but this has inspired me to talk about my experience with this great team of Open Source contributers.
+Inspired to create this blog for a start!

-Further, I'm going to contribute more to the Open Source frameworks I use (lots).
+Further, I'm going to contribute more to the Open Source frameworks I use.

 So thank you [Glenn Block](www.twitter.com/gblock), [Adam Ralph](www.twitter.com/adamralph) and everyone associated with [ScriptCS](https://github.com/scriptcs/scriptcs).